 On December 29, 2022, the Consolidated Appropriations Act, of 2023 was signed into law by the United States Congress.
 This massive, $1.7 trillion bill addresses a range of international and domestic issues and includes a new amendment to the FD&C Act in section 524B, Ensuring Cybersecurity of Medical Devices (section 3305).
 It impacts anyone seeking new FDA approval or making changes to nearly all premarket applications or submissions for a cyber device.
 FDA considers cyber devices to be any technology you’ve validated, connected to the internet, or that could be vulnerable to a cybersecurity threat.
 If part of your medical device powers up, performs a task, and collects data, it likely applies!

-Contact our QMS development and compliance experts today at email@example.com.
+Contact our QMS development and cybersecurity compliance experts today at firstname.lastname@example.org.

 There are 4 basic requirements in the law.
 We note that FDA didn’t include the last requirement in their March 2023 guidance document, but we’ll address it here just the same:

 - Submit a plan to monitor, identify, and address, as appropriate, in a reasonable time, postmarket cybersecurity vulnerabilities and exploits, including coordinated vulnerability disclosure and related procedures.

 - Provide a software bill of materials, including commercial, open-source, and off-the-shelf software components.

 - Design, develop, and maintain processes and procedures to provide a reasonable assurance that the device and related systems are cyber secure, and make available postmarket updates and patches to the device and related systems.

 - Comply with other requirements to demonstrate reasonable assurance that the device and related systems are cyber secure.